Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Introduction

 The paper is organised as follows.
-In \textsection\ref{section:Prelims} we recall necessary background material, including noncommutative K\"ahler structures, Hermitian and holomorphic vector bundles, and compact quantum group algebras.
-In particular, we recall the recently introduced notion of a compact quantum homogeneous (CQH) K\"ahler space \cite[Definition 3.13]{DOSII}, which details a natural set of compatibility conditions between covariant K\"ahler structures and compact quantum group algebras.
+In \textsection\ref{section:Prelims} we recall necessary background material, including noncommutative K\"ahler structures, Hermitian and holomorphic modules, and compact quantum group algebras.
+In particular, we recall the recently introduced notion of a compact quantum homogeneous (CQH) K\"ahler space \cite[Definition 3.1]{CQHKS}, which details a natural set of compatibility conditions between covariant K\"ahler structures and compact quantum group algebras.

 In \textsection\ref{section:IrreducibleCQHHermitianSpaces} we develop the general theory of the paper.
-In particular, we introduce the notion of an irreducible CQH-K\"ahler space, and show that for any such space, a covariant Hermitian holomorphic line bundle is either positive, negative, or flat.
-We then build upon this result to show that we can distinguish between these three choices by examining the degree zero Dolbeault cohomology of the line bundle in question.
+In particular, we introduce the notion of an irreducible CQH-K\"ahler space, and show that for any such space, a covariant Hermitian holomorphic line module is either positive, negative, or flat.
+We then build upon this result to show that we can distinguish between these three choices by examining the degree zero Dolbeault cohomology of the line module in question.

-In \textsection\ref{section:DJ} we present our motivating family of examples, the irreducible quantum flag manifolds $\OO_q(G/L_S)$, their covariant line bundles $\EE_l$, for $l \in \mathbb{Z}$, along with their Heckenberger--Kolb calculi.
+In \textsection\ref{section:DJ} we present our motivating family of examples, the irreducible quantum flag manifolds $\OO_q(G/L_S)$, their relative line modules $\EE_l$, for $l \in \mathbb{Z}$, along with their Heckenberger--Kolb calculi.
 We recall the irreducible CQH-K\"ahler structure of each $\OO_q(G/L_S)$, and the associated noncommutative generalisation of the Borel--Weil theorem.
-We then build upon the general theory presented in \textsection3, and prove that, for each $k \in \mathbb{N}$, it holds that $\EE_k > 0$, and $\EE_{-k} < 0$.
-As a consequence, we observe that the K\"ahler structure of each $\OO_q(G/L_S)$ is of Fano type.
-Finally, through an application of the results of \cite{OSV}, we extend the noncommutative Borel--Weil theorem to a noncommutative Bott--Borel--Weil theorem for positive line bundles.
+We then build upon the general theory presented in \textsection3, and, for each $k \in \mathbb{Z}_{>0}$, prove that $\EE_k > 0$, and $\EE_{-k} < 0$.
+As a consequence, we observe that the K\"ahler structure of the Heckenberger--Kolb calculus is a Fano structure.

-To provide the reader with some more concrete insight, in \textsection\ref{section:posAndZL} we carry out explicit curvature calculations for the positive line bundles of the quantum projective spaces, the simplest type of $A$-series irreducible quantum flag manifold.
-We show that the classical integer curvature $q$-deforms to quantum integer curvature.